 Matthew holds a Bachelor of Arts from the Australian National University and a Master of Business Administration from Griffith University.
 He is also a long-term board member and Vice-President of Diabetes Queensland and a member of the Australian Institute of Company Directors.

-Toni Brownie was appointed General Manager, International Operations in January 2018.
-She leads the division responsible for managing Trade and Investment Queensland’s 16 overseas offices.
+Toni Brownie was appointed General Manager, International Operations in January 2018 and General Manager for Study and Migration Queensland in 2023.